Heart disease is the biggest killer of women in the world and accounts for 35 percent of female deaths.

 In addition, as women, our risk of CVD triples with every decade of life.
 The Australasian Menopause Society report that it’s estimated that 82 percent of people who die of heart disease are 65 years or older.
 And it’s important to realise that the risk of stroke doubles every decade after age 55.

-There’s a reason we recommend at least 30 minutes of moderate movement daily.
-Especially since there is compelling evidence that the risk of heart disease (and diabetes) is reduced with regular exercise.
+Yep, at least 30 minutes of moderate movement daily.
+Especially since there’s compelling evidence that the risk of heart disease (and diabetes) is reduced with regular exercise.
 To clarify, risk reduces by almost a third with 150 minutes of moderate exercise every week.
 It also aids weight loss, blood sugar balance and blood pressure making it a no brainer.

-The evidence-backed perils of smoking are well documented.
-Consequently, approximately 10 percent of CVD is attributed to smoking.
-Equally noteable is that this includes second-hand smoke.
+It’s no secret that the evidence-backed perils of smoking are well documented.
+Consequently, approximately 10 percent of CVD is attributable to smoking.
+And guess what?
+It’s equally noteable is that this includes second-hand smoke.

-When it comes to the human body a good diet reigns supreme.
+For so many reasons, when it comes to the human body a good diet changes the game.
 To put it another way, if you want to live well for longer take a look at what you eat.

 This rings true even more as you enter the menopause years.
-Because the significant hormonal shifts we experience affect our digestion, stomach acid, thyroid and blood sugar.
+Because the significant hormonal shifts we experience affects everything: our digestion, stomach acid, thyroid and blood sugar.

-We’ve often pointed to the studies that support a Mediterranean diet being particularly good for women in midlife.
+We’ve often pointed out that so many studies show a Mediterranean diet is especially great for women in midlife.
 By the same token, evidence suggests that it helps to decrease the risk of heart disease too.
+High fives!
+It’s also delicious so what’s not to love?

-Additionally, it may be more effective than a low-fat diet in lowering cholesterol levels and decreasing high blood pressure.
+Additionally, it may be more influential than a low-fat diet in lowering cholesterol levels and decreasing high blood pressure.
+Bring it on we say.

-Comparatively, The DASH diet, which stands for Dietary Approaches to Stop Hypertension is also hailed as a good choice.
+Comparatively, The DASH diet, which stands for Dietary Approaches to Stop Hypertension is also a great option.

 DASH has been shown to reduce blood pressure, lower cholesterol and assist with losing and/or maintaining a healthy weight.
-It’s high in nuts, fish, fruits and vegetables, and low in sweets, red meat and fat.
+Plus its high in tasty nuts, fish, fruits and vegetables, and low in sweets, red meat and fat

 Non-processed foods

-Or course, we can’t forget our ‘good diet’ basic of avoiding processed foods.
-We always recommend avoiding these as much as possible because they’re high in fats and sugars.
-As such, they can increase our risk of heart disease – not to mention weight gain.
+Of course, we can’t forget our ‘good diet’ staple of avoiding processed foods.
+There’s a reason we suggest avoiding these as much as possible because they’re high in fats and sugars.
+Therefore, they can increase our risk of heart disease – not to mention weight gain.
+So, it’s a no brainer really.

-In a similar fashion, there is evidence that higher consumption of sugar is associated with raised blood pressure and increases the risk of diabetes.
+But wait, there’s more!
+In similar fashion, there’s evidence that higher consumption of sugar is associated with raised blood pressure and increases the risk of diabetes

 7. Alcohol